alex-bork/Logger/README.md

 # Logger
-Simple Logger Application that can be used via command line.
+Simple Logger Application that can be used via command line in order to store log information into a file.
 </br>
 </br>
 Has the following parameter: